U.S. FDA approves AstraZeneca's immunotherapy for lung cancer

-(Reuters) - The U.S. Food and Drug Administration on Friday granted approval for expanded use of AstraZeneca Plc‘s, immunotherapy drug, Imfinzi, to treat non-small cell lung cancer whose tumors can’t be surgically removed.
+Feb 16 (Reuters) - The U.S. Food and Drug Administration on Friday granted approval for expanded use of AstraZeneca Plc’s , immunotherapy drug, Imfinzi, to treat non-small cell lung cancer whose tumors can’t be surgically removed.

 The approval was based on a trial testing on 713 patients whose cancer had not progressed after chemotherapy and radiation.(bit.ly/2EL2FKl)